DCI Internship Opportunities

 A multi-agency, multi-disciplinary information sharing environment serving federal, state, local, tribal, territorial, public and private sector stakeholders with an “all crimes, all hazards, all threats” approach.
 WSIC is located in the Madison area.

 Interns assigned to WSIC can support a variety of functions, including but not limited to, various homeland security-specific tasks, criminal intelligence analysis, investigative functions, and criminal case support.
-Additionally, interns can assist with a variety of programs/projects within the Criminal Intelligence Unit (including but not limited to projects involving cybersecurity and combating human trafficking), the Wisconsin Crime Alert Network, DCI’s Technical Services Unit, the Wisconsin Clearinghouse for Missing and Exploited Children and Adults, the Silver Alert Program, and the Threat/Fusion Liaison Officers Program.
+Additionally, interns can assist with a variety of programs/projects within the Intelligence & Analysis Unit (including but not limited to projects involving cybersecurity and combating human trafficking), the Wisconsin Crime Alert Network, DCI’s Technical Services Unit, the Wisconsin Clearinghouse for Missing and Exploited Children and Adults, the Silver Alert Program, and the Threat/Fusion Liaison Officers Program.
 Students majoring in Computer Science, Criminal Justice, English, Human Resources, Homeland Security, Information Technology, Legal Studies, Office Administration, Political Science, Social Work, and/or other related fields are encouraged to apply.

 Internet Crimes Against Children Task Force program – A network of law enforcement and non-governmental agencies dedicated to the investigation and training of issues related to internet-based crimes against children.